danahynes/KillSwitch/README.md

 | Programming "On"  | Skip code    | Exit programming |
 | Programming "Off" | Copy code    | Exit programming |

-The hold time is configurable using "killswitch-settings.py" and selecting the "Long Press Time" option.
+The hold time is configurable using "killswitch-settings.sh" and selecting the "Long Press Time" option.
 By default it is 5 seconds.
-The action of reboot/force off is also configurable through "killswitch-settings.py", and selecting the "Long Press Action" option.
+The action of reboot/force off is also configurable through "killswitch-settings.sh", and selecting the "Long Press Action" option.
 The default is reboot.

 ## Settings
 ![Menu Image](Pics/menu.png)\
-The KillSwitch device can be configured by opening a terminal and typing "killswitch-settings.py".
+The KillSwitch device can be configured by opening a terminal and typing "killswitch-settings.sh" (or selecting the "KillSwitch" item from the RetroPie main menu).
 You can press "ESC" at any time to quit the program (Any current changes will not be saved).\
 The following settings are available:

 #### LED options